 Preene Groundwater Consulting are specialists in the design of dewatering and groundwater control systems.
 We provide specialist advice and design services in the fields of dewatering and groundwater engineering for clients in the construction and mining industries.

-The practice was established by Dr Martin Preene, who has nearly 30 years’ experience on projects worldwide in the investigation, design, installation and operation of groundwater control and dewatering systems.
+The practice was established by Dr Martin Preene, who has nearly 30 years’ experience on projects worldwide in the investigation, design, installation and operation of groundwater control and dewatering systems for temporary works purposes.
 We integrate hydrogeology and geotechnical engineering skills to provide innovative, cost-effective and safe solutions to groundwater problems on construction and mining projects.
 A short CV for Dr Preene can be downloaded here.
 Dr Preene is also currently the Vice Chairman of the British Geotechnical Association.

 Please download our Practice Profile.